notima/businessObjectAdapters/fortnoxAdapter/README.md

 	config:property-get -p FortnoxProperties defaultClientId
 	config:property-get -p FortnoxProperties defaultClientSecret

+#### OAuth2 authentication

+With OAuth2 authentication you'll first need an authorization code.
+See [Fortnox4J CLI Guide](https://github.com/notima/fortnox4j) on how to get one.

+	fortnox:add-client orgNo authorizationCode

+#### Legacy authentication tokens

+Legacy authentication tokens were used before the OAuth2 authentication scheme.
+There are still legacy tokens being used.

 If you have an API-code/authorization code (one time token to get an accessToken) you add and activate the client by below command

 	fortnox:add-client --legacy --clientSecret REAL_SECRET orgNo authorizationCode